-Aside from being the preferred retirement plan of the self-employed, a Solo 401K plan is also a great way to invest in precious metals, real estate, start-up businesses and tax liens.
-A self-directed solo 401k Plan is also a preferred choice for those seeking to take out a solo 401k loan, since each solo 401k participant may borrow the highest limit allowed.
+As a preferred retirement plan of the self-employed, a Solo 401K plan is a great way to invest in non-traditional assets, such as precious metals, real estate, start-up businesses and tax liens.
+This is also a preferred choice for those seeking the Solo 401k loan option since each Solo 401k participant can borrow from the plan up to the allowed limit.

-In most cases the rules of a Solo 401k loan will allow each participant in a Solo 401k plan to borrow up to 50% of the entire account value.
-So for example, if you have $20,000 on your Solo 401k account you can borrow up to $10,000.
+The Solo 401k loan option will allow each participant of a Solo 401k plan to borrow up to 50% of the entire account value.
+So for example, if you have $20,000 on your Solo 401k account, you can borrow up to $10,000.

-On the other hand if you have $100,000 or more in your Solo 401K plan, you should remember that the maximum amount that any participant can borrow from his or her Solo 401k plan cannot exceed $50,000 while the minimum amount for a loan should not be lower than $1,000.
-Because of these limits it’s important to understand that you cannot borrow large sums of money from your Solo 401k plan.
+On the other hand, if you have $100,000 or more in your Solo 401K plan, it is important to note that the maximum amount that any participant can borrow from his or her Solo 401k plan is $50,000.
+The minimum amount for a Solo 401k loan is $1,000.
+It is important to understand and abide by these limits to avoid penalties and tax charges.

 How Does A Solo 401k Loan Work?

-Once all the documents are in place, both David and Diane will need to rollover their respective IRA’s from Vanguard and transfer them to their recently created self-directed Solo 401k plan.
-They also need to deposit their respective IRA into separate Solo 401k checking accounts mainly because the rules require each individual participant to separate their funds.
-This includes rollovers as well as contributions.
-After these details have been processed and cleared, David and Diane will each receive a balance of $150,000 in their Solo 401k plan.
-What this basically means is that, based on the rules of a Solo 401k loan rule, both David and Diane will each have the option of borrowing up to $50,000 from their Solo 401k plan at their discretion.
+After the plan is set up, both David and Diane will need to rollover their respective IRA’s to their recently created self-directed Solo 401k plan.
+They will deposit their respective IRA into separate Solo 401k checking accounts.
+After the rollover, David has a balance of $150,000 in his Solo 401k plan.
+With the Solo 401k loan option, David can now borrow up to the $50,000 limit from his Solo 401k plan.

-However, the matter doesn’t quite end there.
-The maximum amount of money that one can borrow from a Solo 401K plan can decrease if the principle amount in the Solo 401k account were to decrease.
-So for example, if the respective Solo 401k sub accounts of David and Diane were worth around $50,000, they will only be able to borrow a maximum of $25,000 since the 50% rule is being applied.
+The maximum amount of a Solo 401K loan can decrease if the principle amount in the Solo 401k account were to decrease.
+Let’s say Diane has $50,000 in her Solo 401k account, she will only be able to borrow up to $25,000 as the 50% rule will apply.